Dash0 Kubernetes Operator

 --from-literal=token=auth_...your-token-here...

-The name of the secret as well as the key of the token value within the secret must be provided in the YAML file for the Dash0 monitoring resource, in the secretRef property.
-If the name property is omitted, the name dash0-authorization-secret will be assumed.
-If the key property is omitted, the key token will be assumed.
-Here is an example that uses the secret created above:
+The name of the secret as well as the key of the token value within the secret must be provided when referencing the secret during helm install, or in the YAML file for the Dash0 operator configuration resource (in the secretRef property).

 yaml